YukinoKoh/multiuser_blog_template/README.md

 ## File structure
 - `src`: Resource folder
   - `app.yaml`: yaml file for Google App Engine
-  - `blog.py`: Python to generate blog platform
+  - `main.py`: this python file imports modules and handles them
+  - `settings.py`: containes site info, such as name, hash keys.
+  - `handlers`: contains python files for jinja2 page handler
+    - `templates`: containes templates html files for the generated site pages.
+  - `models`: contains python files for app engine db model
   - `css`: This folder inludes css file(s) for the generated site pages.
   - `sass`: This folder includes sass file(s) to write css files.
   - `img`: This folder includes image files for the generated site pages.
-  - `templates`: This folder includes templates html files for the generated site pages.
 - `img`: This folder includes image files for this README.
 - `Gruntfile.js`: It is to compile sass to css.
 - `Gruntfile.yml`: Same as the above.